<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2119418688374700&amp;ev=PageView&amp;noscript=1">

 Depending on the coverage you choose, the policy may also cover other associated expenses, such as advertising to inform patrons of a temporary location, obligations to key suppliers or payroll.

-This is the most common type of interruption that comes to mind for business owners — a facility is damaged or destroyed by a fire, natural disaster or other covered event.
+This is the most common type of business interruption that comes to mind for business owners — a facility is damaged or destroyed by a fire, natural disaster or other covered event.
 When that happens, production stops, and it could take anywhere from a few weeks to more than a year to get a business back up and running again.

 Assume you’re a manufacturer that relies heavily on a supply chain vendor that provides custom fabricated metal components.
 Without those parts, you can’t get your finished product to market.
 If that supplier were to have a catastrophic event that destroyed its production line and it couldn’t operate for another six months, you would be left scrambling to find another supplier.
 Once you did find a new supplier, their engineers and production managers would have to go through the process of drafting specs, creating prototypes, testing, retrofitting machines, tooling and more before they could get your part into production.
 Because the parts you need aren’t off-the-shelf commodities, it could take months to resume production.